 The age changed, but the basic dual-tax structure for children’s investment accounts remained the same.

-Once the child's earnings exceed $1,900, however, the preferential treatment ends.
-The earnings on those excess earnings are taxed at the parent's top marginal tax rate, rather than at the usual 15 percent capital gains rate.
+Once the child’s earnings exceed $2,000, however, the preferential treatment ends.
+The earnings on those excess earnings are taxed at the parent’s top marginal tax rate, rather than at the usually lower (15 percent or 20 percent depending on the taxpayer’s income) capital gains rate.